eugenia1984/JS-complete/README.md

 In the [**buenas practicas**](https://github.com/eugenia1984/JS-complete/tree/main/buenas_practicas) folder you will see the LinkedIn Learning course *Good practise* of JavaScript.

+In the[Curso JS TDD](https://github.com/eugenia1984/JS-complete/tree/main/curso_js_tdd) folder you will see the LinkedIn Learning course  : *JavaScript: TDD y pruebas unitarias esenciales* of *Jorge Gonzalez Villanueva*.

 ---

 ## Tech Stack 🛠️